-- The five-year Bachelor of Physical Education/Bachelor of Education Combined Degrees program; or - (2) The four-year Bachelor of Physical Education degree program and then undertake the 2-year Bachelor of Education (After Degree) program; or - (3) The four-year Bachelor of Education degree (Secondary Route) with a Major or Minor in Physical Education; or - (4) The four-year Education degree (Elementary Route) with a Minor in Physical Education
+- The five-year Bachelor of Kinesiology/Bachelor of Education Combined Degrees program; or - (2) The four-year Bachelor of Kinesiology degree program and then undertake the 2-year Bachelor of Education (After Degree) program; or - (3) The four-year Bachelor of Education degree (Secondary Route) with a Major or Minor in Physical Education; or - (4) The four-year Education degree (Elementary Route) with a Minor in Physical Education.

-Note: The Bachelor of Physical Education degree offers approximately 40% more professional Physical Education courses than the Bachelor of Education degree program.
+Note: The Bachelor of Kinesiology degree offers approximately 40% more professional courses in Kinesiology than the Bachelor of Education degree program.
 Interested students should consult the Faculty of Education section of the University Calendar (§75) for further detailed information.